 Born in Buffalo, New York, I remain a steadfast Bills and Yankees fan (much to the chagrin of my staff and patients who are primarily die-hard Red Sox and Patriots fans!)
 I spent summers with my grandparents at their camp on Cayuga Lake.
 I have made my home in Nashua since 1993, where I live with my wife, Heather, and our son, Derek.

 When not working, I can almost always be found outdoors.
 I am an avid naturalist (archer, fly fisherman, wild mushroom collector, maple sugarer, home brewer and wine maker).
-I love to ski, snowmobile, snowshoe, and hike--summiting Mt.
-Washington in 2015.
-Just for fun, I completed my first Triathlon with my son who was just 13 in 2016!
+I love to SCUBA, ski, snowmobile, snowshoe, and hike.
+Just for fun, I completed my first Triathlon with my son who was just 13 in 2016, and three others since!
 When I have to be indoors, I’m a woodworker, having built or restored nearly all of the furniture in my house; I love woodturning and carving.
-I also play the piano, harmonica and bugle for fun.
+I also play the piano, harmonica and the bugle for fun (though, truth be told, mostly just to aggravate the scouts on campouts--LOL).

 In the Community